plr7edu/obsidian-vaults/MY-SECOND-BRAIN/1-Obsidian/1 - Basic/7  - Footnote.md

 ## What are Footnote ?

+- Footnotes are great if you want to add something to your notes without breaking the flow of your writing.
 - Footnotes are **notes indicated in your text with numbers and placed at the bottom of the page**.
 - An additional piece of information printed at the bottom of a page.